 Seventeen years after his last appearance in 2002’s Star Trek: Nemesis, Sir Patrick Stewart will return to the role that made him famous.
 CBS has greenlit a new series centered around Jean-Luc Picard in his older years.
 The as yet untitled TV show will air on CBS All Access, home of Star Trek: Discovery, and see a return to the franchise’s 24th century time period.

-The previously untitled Jean-Luc Picard series now has a name, and it’s exactly what you’d think it would be.
-The official Star Trek Twitter has announced the Patrick Stewart starring series is called Star Trek: Picard.
+The official Star Trek Twitter announced that the Patrick Stewart starring series will be called Star Trek: Picard.
 It will stream exclusively on CBS All Access in the United States, and on Amazon Prime in more than 200 countries and territories.
 Canadian Trekkers will be able to view it on Space Channel.

 #StarTrek: Picard will stream exclusively on @CBSAllAccess in the United States, on Amazon #PrimeVideo in more than 200 countries and territories and in Canada on Bell Media’s @SpaceChannel and OTT service @CraveCanada. @StarTrekCBS @primevideouk https://t.co/f3mVPY449M pic.twitter.com/iDrmtDiQLg